2022 Travel Guide to Dumaguete City

-This boardwalk is among the most famous attractions in Dumaguete City not just among tourists but also among locals.
+This boardwalk is among the most famous attractions in Dumaguete Cityamong tourists and locals.
 The entire length of the boulevard is lined with benches where you can sit and watch the sunrise.
 Many locals also go there to jog or stroll.
-The place is also very close to popular restaurants and food places in the city.
+The place is also very close to popular restaurants and food places in the City.

 Address: Hibbard Avenue, Dumaguete City

 Dumaguete City is called a university town as most of its residents are students of the well-known university.
 Here, you can just take a relaxing stroll and enjoy the greens of the university.
-You can also head to the Anthropology Museum that comes with interesting artifacts including hand-woven products, or the Whale Bone Museum, which has a collection of whale bones (obviously).
+You can also head to the Anthropology Museum with interesting artifacts, including hand-woven products, or the Whale Bone Museum, which has a collection of whale bones (obviously).

 Address: Perdices Street, Dumaguete City

-Another popular place to have a leisurely stroll in Dumaguete City is at the Quezon Park.
-The park offers more than just a place to play and relax it also has a bevy of historical pieces, including monuments of Jose Rizal and Maria Clara, canyons, and an old fire truck.
+Another popular place to have a leisurely stroll in Dumaguete City is Quezon Park.
+The park offers more than just a place to play and relax.
+It also has a bevy of historical pieces, including monuments of Jose Rizal and Maria Clara, canyons, and an old fire truck.
 The tourism office is also found here.

 Dumaguete Cathedral and Belfry Tower

 Address: Perdices Street, Dumaguete City

 Located right in front of the Quezon Park is this famed landmark of Dumaguete City.
 The St. Catherine of Alexandria Cathedral is the oldest stone church in the entire Negros Oriental.
-Seated beside the structure, you can find the popular belfry built way back in 1760.
+Seated beside the structure, you can find the famous belfry built way back in 1760.
 Here, you can light candles and shop for religious items.

 Sidlakang Negros Village

 Address: E.J.
 Blanco Drive, Dumaguete City

 If you want to check the cultures of the different towns of Negros Oriental without leaving Dumaguete City, drop by the Sidlakang Negros Village.
 This place is a permanent site with tourism and trade exhibitions.
-Here, you can find a wide array of products, including textiles, shells, furniture, stoneware, and other interesting souvenir items.
+Here, you can find various products, including textiles, shells, furniture, stoneware, and other souvenir items.